 KRs written as tasks rather than outcomes produce boxes to check, not real measurement.
 No mid-cycle check-in habit means OKRs are written in January and reviewed in March, with three months of progress invisible to anyone.

 The software choice matters at the margin.
 A tool with a better IC update experience (15Five, Mooncamp) does reduce the friction that lets good habits erode.
 A tool with better cascade visibility (Perdoo, Cascade) does make it easier for leadership to see where drift is happening.
 Those marginal improvements are real.
 But they’re marginal.
-A great OKR tool cannot save a program where the CEO stops referencing OKRs in their all-hands after week four.

 The one thing that software does solve, unambiguously, is the visibility problem.
 Before a dedicated OKR tool, when the CFO asks ‘what’s the status of OKR 2.3?’ the answer is someone opening a spreadsheet and hoping it was updated last week.
 With any tool in this list, that question has a live answer in 15 seconds.
 That is the return on investment.
-The rest – alignment, accountability, culture change – is the program’s job, not the software’s.

 How to implement OKR software without killing cycle two